The Mask of Nostradamus: Chapters 7-9

 Randi outlines the pseudoscientific nature of astrology and horoscopes, but also details the popularity of astrology throughout history, including its use by Nostradamus, promotion by Catherine de' Medici, and use in the Reagan White House via Joan Quigley.
 Randi also notes that there has been speculation about the use of hallucinogenic drugs by Nostradamus, but concludes that there is little evidence in support of this idea.
-Randi then outlines the use and promotion of pseudoscience and the occult by the Nazi Party, with a focus on their use of astrology via Karl Ernst Krafft, who became personal astrologer to Rudolph Hess.
+Randi then outlines the use and promotion of pseudoscience and the occult by the Nazi Party, with a focus on their use of astrology via Karl Ernst Krafft, who became personal astrologer to Rudolf Hess.
 Krafft reinterpreted Nostradamus's prophecies for the Nazis, predicting a sweeping victory for Germany.
 In response, the British assembled their own group of astrologers, led by Louis de Wohl.
 De Wohl wrote fake quatrains, credited to Nostradamus, in order to neutralise Krafft’s reinterpretations.
 Randi notes that these forgeries are still sometimes cited as proof of Nostradamus's prophetic ability.
 Randi then provides an overview of other prophets who were contemporaries of Nostradamus, including John Dee, Cosimo Ruggeri, Mother Shipton, and Paracelsus.